notN33T/users-service/README.md

 # BGH users-service

-The service does all the work with the user entity
+This service implements operations with the user entity such as updating, creating, deleting, getting all or one user

 To run this project you'll need: